inspr/core-legacy/doc/workspace_init.md

-TODO:
-2) Run pingpong demo and print the results (apply results and it working in the cluster)
-3) Record a video of everything

 # Workspace Initialization
 This document is a detailed guide on how to create an application and deploy an Inspr workspace that cointains it into a Kubernetes cluster.